Several Press Trip tips can be found on this page along with links to related articles.

 Once your travel portfolio and website show that you have a solid track record, you’ll find that tourist agency representatives may happily invite you to visit their area.
 Of course, they are expecting that you’ll write stories about their destinations.

 The best possible situation, if you want to visit a place, is to pitch and sell some stories in advance.
-If you already have assignment letters in hand, you are more likely to get the attention of tourist agencies and PR media.
+Having multiple writing assignments in hand, you are more likely to get the attention of tourist agencies and PR media.
 Of course, there are no guarantees and every agency has a budget to live within - but there's no harm in making a request for assistance.

 Once you establish credibility as a travel writer, you'll start to wonder how to find press trips.
 There's a network of resources you can tap into so you know what press trips are on offer.
 The articles below link to each of the topics in this section: